 Because we are a small, nimble program, we can keep up with rapid changes in technology.
-Our students have free access to state-of-the-art production equipment seven days a week that includes:
+Our students can borrow state-of-the-art production equipment seven days a week that includes:

-- Canon C100, Sony FS700, GoPro, and DSLR cameras with a variety of lenses
+- Canon EOS 80D DSLR cameras with a variety of lenses

-- Motion systems by Kessler, Dynamic Perception, and Rhino
+- Manual and motorized motion systems by Kessler, Dynamic Perception, and Rhino

 - Marantz audio recorders and Sennheiser microphones

 - Lighting and grip equipment